Sitting in the sunshine, playing footy, watching ducks on a lake, finding a flower that you recognise…

 Most initiatives are supported by (and in turn support) social relationships.
 The human to human element is important: both between organisations and refugees and asylum seekers, and within the friendship networks of new arrivals.
 The confidence needed to visit parks is easier to find when you are with a friend or a facilitated group.

 How about some do-able ideas?

-For more information visit our website…
+For more information visit the website…

 - Interested in Berlin, haben Sie Interesse an Berlin?

 For more information or to ask for hard copies of any of our resources please contact Clare Rishbeth ([email protected]).
-Also, do let me know of any ideas you have tried where you live… brilliant success stories and not-quite-working-out stories all welcome!
+Also, do let her know of any ideas you have tried where you live… brilliant success stories and not-quite-working-out stories all welcome!